Zaxis018/academic_portfolio/content/blogs/Q_learning/index.md

 ---

 ## Reinforcement Learning
 Reinforcement Learning deals with an agent (an AI) which  learns from the environment by interacting with it (through trial and error) and receiving rewards (negative or positive) as feedback for performing actions.
+The agent needs to figure out what actions lead to rewards and how to lead upto those actions which give rewards.

-#### Example : Learning to ride a Bicycle
+### Example : Learning to ride a Bicycle

 <b>Agent</b>: The agent is the person learning to ride the cycle.

 <b>Environment</b>: The environment includes the cycle, the ground, obstacles, and everything around the learner.
 It also involves the forces acting on the bike (like balance, speed,  etc.) .
 Environment can be encoded into states.
-For example a state may be `(Angle with ground = 85 degrees, speed = 20, obstacle ahead = None, etc..  )`
+For example a state may be <b>(Angle with ground = 85 degrees, speed = 20, obstacle ahead = None, etc..  )</b>

 <b>Actions</b>: The possible actions the agent can take include pedaling, steering left or right, leaning forward or backward, applying brakes and so on.